lilaspourpre/acl-2020/_posts/2020-06-04-general-conference-statistics.md

 ## 4. Country Statistics

-We follow ACL 2019 in extracting the country listed in Softconf by the corresponding author and calculating statistics on that set.
+We follow ACL 2019 in extracting the country listed in Softconf by the contact author and calculating statistics on that set.
 There were 57 countries represented in this subset.
 We list the 25 countries with the most submissions below.
 China had the most submissions with 1,084, followed closely by the United States.
 In ACL 2019, the United States had 820 submissions and China had 817.
 Germany had the third most submissions with 136.

 {% include gallery id="submissions-per-country" %}